privcount/privcount/test/README.markdown

 2. Open another terminal in a privcount-patched tor directory:

+    ../chutney/tools/test-network.sh --flavour hs-single-onion-v23-exit-min \
-    ../chutney/tools/test-network.sh --flavour hs-exit-min --data 100
+        --data 100

-   The single client in this network will produce 1 stream with 100 bytes of data, to both the exit and the onion service in the network.
+   The single client in this network will produce 1 stream with 100 bytes of data, to the exit and all the onion services in the network.
    You might need to run the the network a few times to see all the different events.

-   If your chutney doesn't have hs-exit-min, get the latest version using:
+   If your chutney doesn't have hs-single-onion-v23-exit-min, get the latest version using:

    git clone https://git.torproject.org/chutney.git